MatthiasDroste/COPYandPAY/README.md

 Minimal integrations for COPYandPAY

-COPYandPAY is a simple way to integrate payment in a shop.
+COPYandPAY is a simple way to integrate payments into a web shop.
 Product description: http://www.paysourcing.com/copyandpay

-The project(s) here show how examples for minimal (shop-)servers that integrate COPYandPAY, i.e. that do online payment transactions.
+The project(s) here show examples for minimal (shop-)servers that integrate COPYandPAY, i.e. that do online payment transactions.
 Guideline used for that: http://www.paysourcing.com/Integrationguide/COPYandPAY.html